+Imagine being able to grow and make almost anything.
+Well, you can.

 Fab Labs began as an outreach programme at MIT’s Centre for Bits and Atoms and has since become a global network.
 Ten years ago there were ten labs worldwide, and today there are 1,300 – and counting – from Bolivia to Ethiopia.
 Using digital fabrication as the main focus, it promotes the idea of distributed manufacturing.
 Designs can be sent to the other side of the planet, and using CNC machines, laser cutters, 3D printers and other simple tools, users can create nearly any object, big or small.

-Fab Labs and makerspaces are not just about technology, but about a fundamental cultural change evident in our transitioning from passive consumers of content and products to creators and makers.
-“This good might not always be obvious, as the world today can look like a bad Hollywood movie from what you see in the media,” Tomas adds, “but the truth is that there are more and more people engaged in changing things – by taking a constructive role and contributing with their time and knowledge.
+Fab Labs and makerspaces are not just about tech, but also our cultural change from passive consumers of content and products to creators and makers.
+“This good might not always be obvious, as the world today can look like a bad Hollywood movie,” Tomás adds, “but the truth is that there are more and more people engaged in changing things – by taking a constructive role and contributing their time and knowledge.
 We have to understand that we are catalysts of this change.”

 Tomás stresses that it’s important to know that there is no one single founder of Fab City.
 “This is not based on individual heroism, but a global collaboration.”
 Together, Fab Lab Barcelona, IAAC, MIT’s CBA and the Fab Foundation are assembling whole productive ecosystems in neighbourhoods, so that inhabitants worldwide can share knowledge – solving problems with local materials and expertise, setting up new businesses and education schemes, and transforming us from consumers to producers.

 Eighteen cities have now joined the Fab City Global Initiative including Detroit, Shenzhen, Paris, Kerala in India – as well as the Kingdom of Bhutan, the only country that has a ‘happiness index’ for their citizens.
 “There are not only cities joining, but also countries or regions.
-We imagine smaller towns adopting these principles too.
+We imagine smaller towns adopting these principles too.”